CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

     >**Note:** You can find the keys on the **Keys and Endpoint** page for your Azure AI Services resource in the Azure portal.

 1. At the end of the collection of skills in your skillset, find the **Microsoft.Skills.Util.ShaperSkill** skill named **define-projection**.
-This skill defines a JSON structure for the enriched data that will be used for the projections that the pipeline will persist on the knowledge store for each document processed by the indexer.
+This skill defines a JSON structure for the enriched data that will be used for the projections that the pipeline will persist in the knowledge store for each document processed by the indexer.

 1. At the bottom of the skillset file, observe that the skillset also includes a **knowledgeStore** definition, which includes a connection string for the Azure Storage account where the knowledge store is to be created, and a collection of **projections**.
 This skillset includes three *projection groups*: